Protect Your Dog In The Outdoors

 It’s dangerous for your dog, and against the law, because it harms wildlife — especially during the winter, when dogs can put more pressure on vulnerable animals trying to conserve energy.

-Raw Fish and Stagnant Water — Dangerous for Dogs
+Raw Fish and Stagnant Water —

 Don’t let your dog eat raw salmon.
 It can carry the bacteria that causes deadly salmon poisoning disease (SPD) in dogs.
 Dogs can become severely ill when they eat fish with bacteria.